hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 ~~~~~~~~~

 There are a number of functions for working with sparse data.
 Of particular
-importance is :func:`densify`, which transforms a sparse matrix table to a dense
+importance is :func:`~.densify`, which transforms a sparse matrix table to a dense
 project-VCF-like matrix table on the fly.
 While computationally expensive, this
 operation is necessary for many downstream analyses, and should be thought of as
 roughly costing as much as reading a matrix table created by importing a dense